-BUY NOW FOR CLASS 10 BOARD EXAMS: CBSE SAMPLE QUESTION PAPER CLASS 10 MATHS, SCIENCE, ENGLISH & SOCIAL SCIENCE (SET OF 4 BOOKS) FOR THE 2023 BOARD EXAM (BASED ON CBSE SAMPLE PAPER RELEASED ON 16TH SEPTEMBER)
+BUY NOW FOR CLASS 10 BOARD EXAMS: CBSE QUESTION BANK CLASS 10 MATHS, SCIENCE, ENGLISH & SOCIAL SCIENCE (SET OF 4 BOOKS) FOR THE 2024 BOARD EXAMS

 Students will study the nature and behavior of acids, bases, and salts in this chapter.
 The chemical nature of acids, bases, and salts, as well as their reactions with metals, non-metals, and other acids, bases, and salts, are covered in this chapter.
 While learning the main concepts, students are strongly advised to use the NCERT Solutions for Class 10 Science Chapter 2.
 This chapter is also highly intriguing because it includes several practical experiments to assist you in learning the fundamentals.

 In the Class 10 examination, 3–4 questions from this chapter are asked every year.
 This is also an essential chapter because there are higher chances of getting full marks on questions from this chapter.
 As a result, students should use these NCERT Solutions for Class 10 Science to practise all of the questions in this chapter.
 This chapter's NCERT Solutions for Class 10 Science can be found at the link provided below.